Saturday, June 5, 2021

 passenger station.
 O.R.
 Cummings Collection

-right-of-way heading south parallel with Hotel
+the right-of-way heading south parallel

-going underneath where the
+and then going underneath the Grand

-Grand Trunk Railroad passed overhead.
+Trunk Railroad passed overhead.
 The

 right-of-way continues towards Poland